 What's it All Mean?

 Manos de Mujer is our first venture into the wonderful coffee growing region of Honduras.
 We’ve roasted these beans with just the right amount of heat for a cup that is both nutty and sweet.
-This is serious sweater-weather sipping and will pair quite well with all of your upcoming holiday gatherings.
+It is a coffee that tells a different story with every tasting and makes amazing drip coffee and stunning cold brew.

 Behind The Bean